giaco6/polysource/README.md

   The `typeof(...)` gives the game-rooted type while the runtime value still comes from world.
   `game` has all of `world`'s children, as luau-lsp always treats it as the root of the instance tree, and gets ignored at runtime.

+Every option besides plain `script`-relative `require()` is a workaround around luau-lsp's hardcoded resolution, each with its own edge cases (like exported types not showing up): use them at your own discretion.

 ## Install